ngocdung03/coursera-deeplearning-specialization/Note.md

 - Satisficing and Optimizing metric:
     - Combine accuracy and running time into one metric
     - Optimizing metric - you want to maximize it: eg accuracy
-    - Staisficing metric - you want it to be good enough: eg. running time <=100ms, false positive every 24 hour
+    - Satisficing metric - you want it to be good enough: eg. running time <=100ms, false positive every 24 hour
 - Train/dev/test distributions
     - Set up dev set + one single metric
     - Ensuring the sets come from the same distribution: